brufinus/fluffy-umbrella/proposal.md

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+First we would be needing the data to make each Node.
+Every Node will have the person's basic details like name and date of birth.
+Then we will need the connections between every person to establish the relationships between each person.

+Name: ______, DoB: mm/dd/yyyy; Marital Status:___; Age: __

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
 A prompt will appear asking the user what to do.